whatsinport

 The Åland Museum exhibits the history of Åland from prehistoric times up to the present day.
 The Åland Art Museum displays pictures by both old and young Åland artists and the Mariehamn Gallery at the Western harbor has a model of Mariehamn in the 1920s with its wooden houses.

 Taxis can be obtained by telephone or from taxi ranks.
 Payment can be made using major international credit cards as well as cash.
 The usual basic fare is 4.50 euros.
-The fare rises gradually on a kilometre basis, as indicated by the meter, and depending on the number of passengers.
+The fare rises gradually on a kilometer basis, as indicated by the meter, and depending on the number of passengers.

 Car rental is possible in Finland but generally expensive, with rates generally upwards of € 80/day.